jtoxification/md2png/README.md

   Converts Discord Markdown to PNG format (1st draft temporarily hardcoded to specific Progress Tracker emoji)
 </p>
 <p>
-	This tool was made possible by the Mozilla API reference, w3schools, StackOverflow, ShinyHobo's ShinyTracker and all the crazy geniuses who standardized, designed, and implemented the wonderful browser features below.
+ This tool was made possible by the Mozilla API reference, w3schools, StackOverflow, ShinyHobo's ShinyTracker and all the crazy geniuses who standardized, designed, and implemented the wonderful browser features that I gleefully and ignorantly knock together.
 </p>
 <h2>License</h2>
 <pre>